 It really comes down to what you want to do.
 Just want to ride the main rides and leave?
 A half day is totally doable!
 Want to see all of the shows and do all of the rides?
 You probably would want a full day.

-If you do decided to park hop, we suggest combining Hollywood Studios with Epcot or Animal Kingdom!
+If you do decided to park hop, our suggestion for Hollywood Studios tips would be combining Hollywood Studios with Epcot or Animal Kingdom!

 Best Rides at Hollywood Studios

 If you like thrill rides and amazing, immersive ride experiences, Hollywood Studios may just be the best park at Disney World!
 With terrifying drops, rockin’ flips, and a unique ride unlike anything we have ever experienced, we had SO much fun riding the rides at Hollywood Studios during our last trip.
-Here’s our list of the best rides at Hollywood Studios that deserve top priority during your day at the park!
+And since rides have to be included on our list of Hollywood Studios tips, here’s our list of the best rides at Hollywood Studios that deserve top priority during your day at the park!

 Star Wars: Rise of the Resistance